prathameshh27/StoreMonitoring/README.md

 ### `get_store_report` Function

-This function handles a single store instance.
+This function handles a single-store instance.
 It retrieves the uptime and downtime for specific time intervals (past hour, past day, past week).
 These intervals are calculated in UTC and passed to the `get_activity_in_mins` function.

 ### `get_activity_in_mins` Function

 The `get_activity_in_mins` function accepts an interval and retrieves the uptime and downtime within the specified period.
-It collects necessary dependencies to compute the results:
+It collects the necessary dependencies to compute the results:

 - Store Timezone
 - Store Operating Hours in the input range